 Because the games listing is now an always-visible list instead of being a drop-down "combo box", you can now select multiple games.
 Some features work on all selected games — e.g. Forget will remove all the selected games from whatever league they had been committed to.
 Set Description lets you title committed games or groups of games: "Round 1", "Repechage 3", "Cascade 2", "Finals", etc. These titles will be shown in reports.
 Games present in the game server are shown in white.
 Games only present in Torn files are shown slightly greyed.

-Reporting is different in Torn 5 — click Set Folder to set an initial folder for reports to be exported to.
-Then click Report.
-Torn 5 will export a default set of reports to that folder.
+Reporting is different in Torn 5.
+When you click Report, Torn 5 will export a default set of reports to a folder.
 Note that these will include details of each team, game and player.
 If you would like to configure different reports for the selected league, click Configure and then add reports as desired.
 You can select the output format of your reports: HTML SVG is prettiest, but cannot be imported into Excel etc.

-If you select multiple leagues (select one then hold down the ctrl key as you select more) and click Export, all the selected leagues will have reports exported.
+If you select multiple leagues (select one, then hold down the ctrl key as you select more) and click Report, all the selected leagues will have reports exported.

-For P&C systems, for games that have been committed during this run of Torn 5, more data is shown: each game has a "heat map" showing who shot who and a "worm" showing teams' scores.
+For P&C systems, for games that are still in the lasergame server, more data is shown: each game has a "heat map" showing who shot who and a "worm" showing teams' scores.
 But this (extensive) data is not stored in the .Torn file, so once the lasergame server purges that data and Torn is restarted, a fresh report will not contain this additional detail.

 To the right of the Leagues list is the Games list showing all the games Torn knows about (because they exist in an open .Torn file, or in the lasergame server database, or both).
 Clicking a game will show its details to the right.

 To the right of the games list is the unallocated players box: players who are in the game focused in the games list but not yet allocated to a team will show here.